alevchuk/minibank/bitcoin/README.md

 Prerequisites:
  * Pi with a 64-bit OS
- * Login in as unix account that has sudo
+ * Login in as Unix account that has sudo

 ## Create bitcoin user